 FIDM/Fashion Institute of Design & Merchandising was founded in Los Angeles in 1969 by visionary Tonian Hohberg.
 Ours was the first fashion college of its kind on the West Coast.
 Since the start, President Hohberg has consistently placed the student as the first priority and this remains true today.

-Over time, FIDM has developed excellent relationships with industry leaders, from Smashbox to Guess, Inc. to NBC Universal.
+Over time, we have developed excellent relationships with industry leaders, from Smashbox to Guess, Inc. to NBC Universal.
 Our Advisory Board includes industry giants such as Tim Gunn, Diane von Furstenberg, Emanuel Ungaro, and Fred Segal.
 These partnerships keep us up-to-date on changing trends and community needs, so our curriculum stays ahead of the curve.
 The results speak for themselves.
-Our students graduate and go on to rewarding careers, including designing gowns for red carpet celebrities; creating television and movie sets, costumes, and posters; launching their own fashion companies; and working as fashion buyers, graphic designers, digital artists, product developers, and industry executives.
+Our students graduate and go on to rewarding careers, including designing gowns for red carpet celebrities; creating television and movie sets, costumes, and posters; launching their own fashion companies; and working as fashion buyers, graphic designers, digital artists, product developers, interior designers, and industry executives.

 Here's the story of how it all began…

 FIDM was created in direct response to the growing needs of the fashion industry in California.
 In the late 1960s, sportswear apparel manufacturing and the entertainment industry were well established in the region.
 California was considered the second largest fashion center in the United States.
 The birthplace of casual wear and iconic swimsuit labels, it was home to the movie stars and the people who dressed them.
 After fashion designers flocked to the land of sunshine in the 1950s, apparel manufacturers followed.
 It was the ideal location for a West Coast fashion college.